-The liberty of the person is inviolable, and no person shall be deprived of his liberty except in accordance with law.
-Upon complaint made by or on behald of any person that he is being unlawfully detained, the High Court/Ard-Chuirt and any and every judge thereof shall forthwith enquire into the same and may make an order requiring the person in whose custody such person shall be detained to produce the body of the person so detained before such Court or Judge without delay and to certify in writing as to the cause of the detention and such Court or Judge shall thereupon order the release of such person unless satisfied that he is being detained in accordance with the law.
+The liberty of the person is inviolable, and save in time of war or armed rebellion no person shall be deprived of his liberty except in accordance with law.
+Upon complaint made by or on behalf of any person that he is being unlawfully detained, the High Court/Ard Chúirt and any and every judge thereof shall forthwith enquire into the same and may make an order requiring the person in whose custody such person shall be detained to produce the body of the person so detained before such Court or Judge without delay and to certify in writing as to the cause of the detention and such Court or Judge shall thereupon order the release of such person unless satisfied that he is being detained in accordance with the law.